School-wide projects are an amazing way to develop community, empathy, and a buzz about philanthropy throughout an entire school campus.

 Step One – Youth Voice

 First you should consider students voice when planning a school wide project.
 Ask your self: What do the students want to do?
 What are their passions?
 What in the community do they care about?
 Perhaps do this through an open discussion in each of the classrooms and then collect the responses and put them in a school wide poll.
 Or, utilize the student council or other student leadership group to take the initiative of choice.
+Check out our Build Community resources for activities that get at students' passions and interests.
 Allowing the students to have a voice in the coordination will strongly increase their sense of ownership and responsibility for the project.

 Step Two – Assess the Community Need